 - Sustainability goals/plans: many employers have targets to reduce their environmental impact by a certain date.
 One notable example is Unilever, the fast-moving consumer goods (FMCG) company, which aims to half its impact on the environment by 2030.
-In order to do so, it is taking a range of actions including introducing new recyclable packaging and sourcing goods from sustainable sources.
-In 2015, Unilever CEO Paul Polman was awarded a Champion of the Earth Award by the United Nations to acknowledge the company’s commitment to green issues.
+In order to do so, it is taking a range of actions including increasing its levels of recyclable packaging (with a plan for all plastic packaging to be designed to be totally reusable, recyclable or compostable by 2025) and sourcing goods from sustainable sources.

 - Environmentally friendly offices: newer offices are often designed and built to lessen the organisation’s impact on the environment – offices may have more effective insulation or solar panels.
 For example, technology companies Google and Apple have both announced that their facilities are powered entirely by energy from renewable sources.